RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 4: Payment of Application Fee

 Pay the application fee online through Net Banking, UPI, Debit Card, or Credit Card.
 Keep the payment receipt saved.
-The fee is non-refundable.
+The application fee is non-refundable.

-Category Application Fee (Indicative)
+| Category | Application Fee (Indicative) |

-Ex-Servicemen / Defence Personnel Wards As per official notification
+| Wards of Defence Personnel | As per official notification |

 Step 5: Download Admit Card